Gotika, Triplice Paesaggio

 The wreaths, embroidered by Simone Mussat Sartor (Co-founder of Born In Berlin, previously

-Mario Merz’s assistant and now artist and designer ), have symmetric patterns inspired
+Mario Merz’s assistant (now artist and designer) has symmetric patterns inspired by symmetry’s integral role in human culture.

 From fractals in art, textile, and urban planning, recurring patterns in music and storytelling,